 From time to time, the Company may be involved in a variety of claims, lawsuits, investigations and proceedings related to contractual disputes, employment matters, regulatory and compliance matters, intellectual property rights and other litigation arising in the ordinary course of business.
 The Company operates in a highly regulated industry which may inherently lend itself to legal matters.
 Management is aware that litigation has associated costs and that results of adverse litigation verdicts could have a material effect on the Company's financial position or results of operations.
-The Company's policy is to expense legal fees and expenses incurred in connection with the legal proceedings in the period in which the expense is incurred.
-Management, in consultation with legal counsel, has addressed known assertions and predicted unasserted claims below.
+The Company is to expense legal fees and expenses incurred in connection with the legal proceedings in the period in which the expense is incurred.
+Management, in consultation with legal counsel, has addressed known assertions and predicted claims below.

 Biohealth Medical Laboratory, Inc. and PB Laboratories, LLC (the "Companies") filed suit against CIGNA Health in 2015 alleging that CIGNA failed to pay claims for laboratory services the Companies provided to patients pursuant to CIGNA - issued and CIGNA - administered plans.
 In 2016, the U.S. District Court dismissed part of the Companies' claims for lack of standing.
-The Companies appealed that decision to the Eleventh Circuit Court of Appeals, which in late 2017 reversed the District Court's decision and found that the Companies have standing to raise claims arising out of traditional insurance plans as well as self-funded plans.
+The Companies appealed that decision to the Eleventh Circuit Court of Appeals, which in late 2017 reversed the District Court's decision and found that the Companies have standing to raise claims arising out of traditional insurance plans, as well as self-funded plans.
 In July 2019, the Companies and EPIC filed suit against CIGNA Health for failure to pay claims for laboratory services provided.
 Cigna Health, in turn, sued for alleged improper billing practices.
 The suit remains ongoing but because the Company did not have the financial resources to see the legal action to conclusion it assigned the benefit, if any, from the suit to Mr. Diamantis for his financial support to the Company and assumption of all costs to carry the case to conclusion.

 On September 27, 2016, a tax warrant was issued against the Company by the Florida Department of Revenue (the "DOR") for unpaid 2014 state income taxes in the approximate amount of \$0.9 million, including penalties and interest.
 The Company entered into a Stipulation Agreement with the DOR allowing the Company to make monthly installments until July 2019.
 The Company has made payments to reduce the amount owed.
-The balance accrued of approximately \$0.4 million remained outstanding to the DOR at March 31, 2023.
+The balance accrued of approximately \$0.4 million remained outstanding to the DOR at June 30, 2023.

-On December 7, 2016, the holders of the Tegal Notes filed suit against the Company seeking payment for the amounts due under the notes in the aggregate principal balance of \$341,612 and accrued interest.
-On April 23, 2018, the holders of the Tegal Notes received a judgment against the Company in the amount of \$384,384.
-As of March 31, 2023, the Company has repaid \$50,055 of the principal amount of these notes.
+On December 7, 2016, the holders of the Tegal Notes filed suit against the Company seeking payment for the amounts due under the notes and accrued interest.
+On April 23, 2018, the holders of the Tegal Notes received a judgment against the Company in the amount of \$384,384 plus post-judgment interest.
+On June 1, 2023, the Company and the holders of the Tegal Notes agreed to settle all amounts owed pursuant to the judgment for a total of \$462,500 comprised of an initial payment of \$200,000 followed by six monthly payments of \$43,750.
+The Company has made all required payments to date.